Raven Knob Scout Reservation: Maintenance

 Camp Ranger Jeff Mosley and a team of volunteers maintain camp facilities year round.

 Trails

 Raven Knob has several miles of trails.
 They range from shorter, hour-long hikes to longer, day hike length trails.
 Popular trails include the Knob Trail that goes to Raven Knob, the Lake trail that follows the shores of Lake Sabotta, and the boundary trail that roughly follows the edge of the property.

 Program

 Raven Knob offers several dozen merit badges and programs that are available to three levels of Scouting, Cub Scouts, Scouts BSA, and Venture Crew Members.

 Aquatics

 The Aquatics program provides varying levels of swimming instruction, from beginner's instruction to BSA Lifeguard certification.
 Scouts can boat on Lake John Sabotta in canoes, row boats, and sail boats.
-Free swim and free boating are open to everyone at scheduled times during the week.
-The Mile Swim is also offered in an addition to paddle-boarding and snorkeling.
+The current area director Carleigh Scott.

 Climbing

 Raven Knob recently built a new climbing tower, officially called the BB&T Leadership Tower.
 The tower has walls of varying difficulty on all four sides.
 Two inside walls are designed for use by Cub Scouts, but are sometimes used by Boy Scouts when there is inclement weather.